v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disabled

 - **Internet Explorer locked down intranet zone java permissions**:
   This policy setting allows you to manage permissions for Java applets.
 If you enable this policy setting, you can choose options from the drop-down box.
 Custom, to control permissions settings individually.
-Low Safety enables applets to perform all operations.
+Low Safety enables applets to do all operations.
 Medium Safety enables applets to run in their sandbox (an area in memory outside of which the program can't make calls), plus capabilities like scratch space (a safe and secure storage area on the client computer) and user-controlled file I/O. High Safety enables applets to run in their sandbox.
 Disable Java to prevent any applets from running.
 If you disable this policy setting, Java applets can't run.
 If you don't configure this policy setting, Java applets are disabled.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067082)

   **Default**: Disable java

 - **Internet Explorer enhanced protected mode**:
   Enhanced Protected Mode provides additional protection against malicious websites by using 64-bit processes on 64-bit versions of Windows.
 For computers running at least Windows 8, Enhanced Protected Mode also limits the locations Internet Explorer can read from in the registry and the file system.
 If you enable this policy setting, Enhanced Protected Mode is turned on.
 Any zone that has Protected Mode enabled will use Enhanced Protected Mode.
-Users won't be able to disable Enhanced Protected Mode.
+Users can't disable Enhanced Protected Mode.
 If you disable this policy setting, Enhanced Protected Mode is turned off.
 Any zone that has Protected Mode enabled will use the version of Protected Mode introduced in Internet Explorer 7 for Windows Vista.
 If you don't configure this policy, users can turn on or turn off Enhanced Protected Mode on the Advanced tab of the Internet Options dialog.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067158)

   **Default**: Enabled